There are multiple areas that you can get ideas for a colour palette. I’ve outlined five below:

 1. Mother Nature

 Some of the most amazing colours can be found by just looking outside.
 The colours of the ocean, the sunset, landscapes, and flora and fauna can all provide inspiration for a brand.
-Jessica, creator of the Design Seeds site, states that she finds much of her inspiration at farmers’ markets and farm stands.
+Jessica, the creator of the Design Seeds site, states that she finds much of her inspiration at farmers’ markets and farm stands.
 The beauty of mobile technology is that you can capture these moments wherever you go.

 2. 60-30-10 Principle